Cynthia M. Johnson, MA

 If you have been trying to get pregnant for a year or more (6 months or more if you are 35 or older), you may want to visit your doctor to discuss your fertility.
 Getting pregnant requires a complex chain of events to fall into place.
 If one piece of that chain is not occurring properly, then you may not be able to get pregnant.
 There are many fertility treatments that can help you to become pregnant.

 While a few women can easily get pregnant soon after they start trying, many women face fertility problems.
 Infertility affects more than 6 million Americans, or 11% of the reproductive-age population.

 You should schedule a visit with your doctor to discuss your fertility if you:

 There are a number of factors that affect infertility.
-In women, advancing age, pelvic inflammatory disease,
+In women, increased age, pelvic inflammatory disease,